inmatarian/inmatarian.github.io/_posts/2015-08-09-send_more_money.md

       end
     end

 This is the first Higher Order Function.
 It takes a function and value as input, and returns a function as output.
-It also shows an interesting property, called "Closure", in that the func and x variables are enclosed in the function thats returned and can be used in a later invocation.
+It also shows an interesting property, called "Closure", in that the func and x variables are enclosed in the function that's returned and can be used in a later invocation.
 Again, it's not clear why you'd need this.
 But there's an interesting nuance to what this function gives you:

-    doubled = partial(map, function(x) return x * 2 end)
+    double = function(x) return x * 2 end
+    doubled = partial(map, double)
     Y = {1, 2, 3}
     Z = doubled(Y)

+The doubled function is defined as the partial of map and double.
+We give names to each of the pieces of the problem.

 ## Mom, this is what I do for a living now, please send more money!